Solar Radiation Ramping Events Modeling Using Spatio-temporal Point Processes: Introduction

-Many works directly model wind and solar ramping event data.
-A line of work started by \cite{sda2013} directly uses historical data without modeling by adopting the Swinging Door Algorithm (SDA) commonly used in data compression.
-Later, \cite{optsda2015}, and \cite{optsda2017} refines the SDA, proposes an optimized SDA using dynamic programming, and demonstrates its use on various wind and solar ramping event modeling tasks.
-However, these works do not have theoretical guarantees on the accuracy of detected ramping events nor intentionally consider spatial-temporal correlations.
-Among recent works, \cite{postprocess} uses ensemble-based probabilistic forecasts and post-process the forecasts through adjustments.
-Bering well-established, the forecasting procedures, however, need access to many features besides the radiation levels, so its applicability can be hampered by limited data.
-To address the problem with limited data , \cite{limithistory} proposes a forewarning method using credal network and Dirichlet model to study power change caused by meteorological fluctuation.
-However, this work mainly studies the effect of an exogenous variable (meteorological fluctuation) on the changes in solar radiations, and the authors did not propose how to convert their probabilistic forecast into reliable multivariate classification.
-Another work by \cite{probforecast} tackles uncertainty quantification of ramping event forecast through providing data-driven probability upper bounds.
-However, they do not address spatial correlations, and it is known that distributionally-robust estimations can sometimes be too conservative.
-As a result, dynamic solar ramping event modeling still remains a great challenge, especially under strong spatial-temporal correlation.
+There have been many works on solar ramping event modeling.
+A line of work started by \cite{sda2013} adopts the Swinging Door Algorithm (SDA) commonly used in data compression, which does not build statistical models.
+Later, \cite{optsda2015} and \cite{optsda2017} propose an optimized SDA using dynamic programming.
+However, these works do not have theoretical guarantees and consider no spatio-temporal correlations.
+Among recent works, \cite{postprocess} uses ensemble-based probabilistic forecasts but needs access to many features besides historical ramping events.
+In addition, limited data can hamper performance.
+Meanwhile, \cite{limithistory} proposes a forewarning method using a credal network and imprecise Dirichlet model to study power change by meteorological fluctuation.
+However, the authors only provide probabilistic forecasts without online categorical predictions.
+As a result, dynamic solar ramping event modeling remains a great challenge, especially under strong spatio-temporal correlation.